begumbasovali/landmark-tracker-app/README.md

 - If you encounter CORS issues, make sure the server is running and configured correctly
 - If the map doesn't load, check your internet connection as it requires loading the Leaflet.js library
 - If login fails, verify your MongoDB connection string in the `.env` file
+- If API calls fail after deployment, check your server logs and verify that the Dynamic API configuration is working correctly

 ## Development Notes

-- This project was last updated on April 2025
+- This project was last updated on April 27, 2025
 - The application is designed to work on modern web browsers with JavaScript enabled
+- The app now uses dynamic API URLs for seamless deployment to any environment
 - For additional project references, check the projectlink.txt file